-April 13 — The last day to make hotel reservations at the APS rate.
+Don’t forget to register for the 2015 Convention by April 10 and the last day to make hotel reservations at the APS rate is April 13.

 Claudia Schroer, APS Editor